jdsteadycode/js-journey/README.md

 ```

 **Answer & Justification:**
-Output: `C) The color is blue.
+Output: `The color is blue.
 The color is green`.
 as color is intialized as `blue`.
 What happens here is as `switch` evaluates the strictly matching value thus, when it sees `blue` it logs `The color is blue`.
 Then after as there's missing `break` keyword it executes the another underlying case due to this thus logging `The color is green.`